JordanRL/Fermat/docs/arithmetic/simple.md

 ###### divide(mixed $num, ?int $scale = null): NumberInterface

-This function multiplies `$num` with the current value and returns the result.
+This function divides `$num` with the current value and returns the result.

 !!! note "Automatic Scale"
     If no scale setting is provided for this operation, the scale of both numbers is compared and the larger scale is used.
 The returned value has this programmatically determined scale, which can be greater than, but not less than, the scale of the calling object.